Back to Blog

 Most clubs try to recruit volunteers mid-season — after rosters are already live, after the group chat has gone quiet and after the committee has already run out of energy.
 By then, parents and members have mentally moved on from the sign-up moment and re-engaging them takes real effort.

-This guide walks through the exact steps to set it up and how to get that volunteer data into Club Volunteer with a single CSV import.
+This guide walks through exactly how to do that using your sport's registration platform, and how to get that volunteer data into Club Volunteer with a single CSV import.

 Why registration time is the best moment to ask